ndzamboni/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-npm install inquirer
+"npm install inquirer"

 ## Usage
-type "node index.mjs" in the command line after navigating to the correct directory
+This app is able to be reused and is available for anyone to use.
+Simply clone the repository, run "npm install", then "node index.mjs"

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
-Created by Nick Zamboni using javascript.
-With help from copilot.
+This app was created by Nick Zamboni

 ## Tests
-after cloning the repo be sure to run "npm install" to have the needed downloads.
-This is easily tested in commandline.
+To test this application, there are error prompts in place to notify the user if something doesn't work.
+Otherwise, clone the repository and run the app to test.
+You can use commandline to test.

 ## Questions
-For any questions, please contact me at [ndzamboni@gmail.com](mailto:ndzamboni@gmail.com).
-You can also find me on GitHub at [ndzamboni](https://github.com/ndzamboni).
+If you have any questions, please open an issue or contact me via email at [ndzamboni@gmail.com](mailto:ndzamboni@gmail.com).
+You can find more of my work at [ndzamboni](https://github.com/ndzamboni).